google/WebFundamentals/src/content/en/shows/cds/2014/fundamentals-of-mobile-web-development.md

 <img src="{/web/shows/imgs/cds/2014/fundamentals-of-web-dev/image02.png" alt="Diagram of Web Starter Kits Build Process" width="624" height="470" style="max-width: 100%; height: auto;" />
 </p>

-We minify and concatenate CSS and Javascript so that the browser can fetch the file quickly, the Javascript is also run through JSHint to check for Javascript best practices and common coding mistakes.
+We minify and concatenate CSS and JavaScript so that the browser can fetch the file quickly, the JavaScript is also run through JSHint to check for JavaScript best practices and common coding mistakes.
 Images are minified with imagemin and you can get **huge** reductions in file size by using this.
 We also have a process to create the styleguides CSS.